SteeltoeOSS/Documentation/api/v4/security/certificate.md

 ### Add and use Certificate Authentication

 > [!NOTE]
-> This section is required only on applications that are receiving certificate-authorized requests.
+> This section is required only for applications that are receiving certificate-authorized requests.

 Several steps need to happen before certificate authorization policies can be used to secure resources: